** Dancing Into 2019

 The theatre was super cool, stylish, and like the old-fashioned Cine Capri that we used to have in Phoenix before that tidbit of culture, too, became a soulless beige box housing another mediocre franchise.

 I was very unimpressed by the movie, though; Starlord meeting Thor was probably the best part.
-Nothing can live up to the quirky 80's video arcade hilarity of Taika Waititi's Ragnarok for me at this point, sorry.
-It was cool that half of everyone and everything in the universe died though lol.
+Nothing can live up to the quirky 80's video arcade hilarity of Taika Waititi's Ragnarok for me at this point.. sorry.
+It was cool that half of everyone and everything in the universe died though.

 You've probably noticed now that the long dark winter is over and we're into spring posts that Germany is a very lush, green place.
 Its soil is rich and fertile, it's mostly quite mild out, it rains pretty constantly, and it's blissfully free of natural disasters.
-Fruit, especially berries, apples, and cherries, root vegetables, and, come autumn, also mushrooms, abound.
+Berries, apples, cherries, and root vegetables - and, come autumn, also mushrooms, though these are of course grown indoors year-round - abound.

 May is strawberry-asparagus season and these cute little stands, which sell produce, jam, et cetera straight from local farms, pop up on street corners everywhere, especially outside train and subway stations, and even in the middle of downtown!

 Look at this one!
+It's metal!
 It looks so hot!
 I wouldn't want to work in there!

 (this one had raspberries too)